 In the Project Explorer, click to select the folder for which you want to define a plane.
 In the Measurement tab, in the group Planes, click on Free

 In the command window, you will be prompted to measure the first point on the bottom left, then the second point on the bottom right, and the third point on the top (center).

-The ‘Set New Plane’ function will redefine the plane of a folder.
-Note that this will not chance the position of elements in a folder!
+The ‘Redefine Plane’ function will redefine the plane of a folder.
+(Previously called ‘Set a new plane’) Note that this will not chance the position of elements – just the folder itself.